ga4gh/ga4gh-starter-kit-docs/docs/starter-kit-apis/passports/passports_ui_overview.md

 Confirm that the image for the repository `ga4gh/ga4gh-starter-kit-passport-ui-node`

-The GA4GH Passports: [Starterkit](https://starterkit.ga4gh.org/) Implementation is made up of multiple services, this UI-node being one of them.
+The GA4GH Starter Kit Passport network implementation is made up of multiple services, this UI-node being one of them.
 In order to start running multiple services at once a [docker compose](https://github.com/ga4gh/ga4gh-starter-kit-passport-ui/blob/595b13e965ce1cfbb7f042baa9da34b5d9334ad2/passport-develop.yml) file used.